 Before foam mattresses entered the scene, the box spring actually looked pretty different from its modern counterpart.
 Originally, we used a set of springs that was used as a mattress base, referred to as bedsprings, made of bare sets of metal coils.
 You might be asking yourself, what is the purpose of a box spring?
 Well these springs helped the firmer mattresses of this time have a little give.
 This created a more comfortable feel and carried on to become wooden frames filled with springs.

 As other materials became popular for mattresses, like innersprings, the bedsprings became redundant and more and more box springs started using mostly wood frames.
-Now, with foam beds being so common, most mattresses don’t require a box spring at all.
+Now, with foam beds being so common, most mattresses don’t require one at all.

-In other words, that thing that you probably call a box spring probably isn’t a box spring at all.
+In other words, that thing that you probably call a box spring probably isn’t one at all.
 In all likelihood what you really have is a foundation.
 A lot of people now actually have foundations, but they call them box springs because they don’t really know the difference.

 So let’s talk about foundations now so you can know the difference between the two.